Acronyms and Command-Line Tool Quick Table

 Key Takeaways

-• Command-line tools map to layers: local configuration, name resolution, path testing, port testing, and packet inspection.
+• Command-line tools map to layers: local config, name resolution, path testing, port/socket testing, and packet inspection.

-• Use ipconfig, ifconfig, or ip to verify local addressing before chasing remote services.
+• Use ipconfig/ifconfig/ip to verify local addressing before chasing remote services, then move outward.

-• Use ping and traceroute carefully because ICMP may be blocked even when applications work.
+• Use ping and traceroute carefully—ICMP can be filtered even when the application works fine.

-• Use nslookup or dig for DNS, arp for local neighbor mapping, and netstat or ss for listening ports and sessions.
+• Use nslookup/dig for DNS, arp for local neighbor mapping, and netstat/ss for listening ports and active sessions.

 Acronyms and Command-Line Tools

-Network+ acronym questions are usually scenario questions in disguise.
-A prompt may not ask "What does DHCP mean?"
-Instead, it may say a client has APIPA and ask which service or tool to check.
+N10-009 acronym items (Objective 1.8 lists the official acronym set) are usually scenario questions in disguise.
+A prompt rarely asks "What does DHCP mean?"
+Instead it says a client has an APIPA address and asks which service or tool to check.
+Likewise, tool questions (Objective 5.x) hand you a symptom and ask which command isolates it.
+Learn each item by its job in the workflow.

 Acronym Quick Table